webDva/jekyll-now/about.md

 permalink: /about/
 ---

-I'm webdva.
-I'm kind and I make technology.
-How can I help you?
+I'm webdva and I'm a kind technology entrepreneur.
+I can use my systems engineering and software development skills to help you accomplish tasks.
+I'm seeking freelance clients and I want to establish mutually beneficial long-term relationships.
+I would be committed to our joint efforts' successes.
+I'm kind, remember?

 ### 🛠️ Projects